Black Currants

 (Bieloruskaya sladkaya x Titania)

 Tahsis scored the highest yields in replicated trials in coastal British Columbia.
-Flowers late mid-season, tolerant of late frost, immune to White Pine Blister Rust, resistant to mildew, and has very large fruit (larger than Ben Sarek).
+Flowers late mid-season, tolerant of late frost, has high levels of resistance to White Pine Blister Rust, resistant to mildew, and has very large fruit (larger than Ben Sarek).
 Growth habit is spreading which makes it suitable for hand harvest or U-pick, displays the fruit well, but not suitable for machine harvest.
 Annual pruning is a must.

 No Image